 The auditors, Bishop Fleming LLP, have indicated their willingness to continue in office.
 The designated Trustees will propose a motion reappointing the auditors at a meeting of the Trustees.

-Approved by order of the members of the board of Trustees on 18 December 2019 and signed on their behalf by:
+Approved by order of the members of the board of Trustees and signed on their behalf by: